ShGanesh/CardsAgainstHumanity-Automated/README.md

 Additional failiures shall lead to the **Card Czar** accepting different genera, which shall be left to the descretion of other players.

 ## Installation
 Download the latest .py file and the two .txt files (present in the main folder) and move them into the same directory/folder.
-Run the .py file.
+Run the latest .py file ([this one](main/play_v4.py), currently version 4).